angelicampp/Docker-Benchmark/README.md

 # Docker-Benchmark
-This repository targets the analysis of the performance of different programming languages ​​when solving the same problem using containers with solutions in multiple languages,  and compares the execution times.

-## Instructions for use
+This repository contains 5 different scripts that solve and obtain an output file with the temporary result for each of the programming languages ​​implemented for the solution.

 ## Authors